xensenx/Git-Sync/README.md

 # Direct GitHub Sync for Obsidian

-Direct GitHub Sync is a zero-dependency Obsidian plugin that allows you to push, pull, and sync your entire vault with a GitHub repository.
-It operates entirely over the GitHub REST API, meaning it requires no local Git installation, no Node.js environment, and works flawlessly natively on both desktop and Obsidian Mobile (Android/iOS).
+Direct GitHub Sync is an Obsidian plugin that allows you to push and pull your entire vault to and from a GitHub repository.

+It operates entirely over the GitHub REST API, meaning it does not require a local Git installation or a Node.js environment.
+The plugin works natively on both desktop and Obsidian Mobile.

+The current version focuses on a simple goal:
+**reliable, manual synchronization with clear behavior and explicit control.**

+---

+## Overview

+This plugin provides a manual alternative to Obsidian Sync using GitHub as the storage and transport layer.

+Instead of background automation, it gives you:

+- explicit push and pull actions
+- clear conflict handling
+- predictable behavior across devices

+This makes it suitable both as a backup system and as a controlled multi-device workflow.

+---

 ## Features

+- **Manual Push & Pull**
+  Upload local changes or download remote changes explicitly.
+No automatic background sync.

+- **Conflict Detection & Resolution**
+  When the same file is modified in multiple places, the plugin detects it and prompts you to:
+  - Keep Local
+  - Keep Remote
+  - Keep Both (when possible)

+- **Cross-Platform Support**
-* **Cross-Platform Compatibility:** Works natively on Windows, macOS, Linux, Android, and iOS.
+  Works on desktop (Windows, macOS, Linux) and mobile (Android, iOS).

-* **True Three-Way Sync:** Compares local file states, remote repository states, and a local cache to perform accurate bidirectional synchronization.
-* **Conflict Resolution:** Built-in UI to handle merge conflicts.
-When a file is modified on both devices, a modal allows you to "Keep Local", "Keep Remote", or "Keep Both".
-* **Smart Auto-Sync:** Automatically tracks vault activity and triggers a sync only after a configurable period of inactivity, saving battery and API calls.
-* **Ignore Rules:** Supports wildcards and directory exclusions to prevent specific files (or the `.obsidian` configuration folder) from being uploaded to GitHub.
-* **Status Indicators:** A comprehensive status bar element provides real-time feedback on sync state (e.g., local ahead, remote ahead, diverged, offline, syncing).
-* **High Performance:** Utilizes the native WebCrypto API for fast, non-blocking local file hashing (SHA-1) to quickly determine file modifications.
+- **No Git or Node.js Required**
+  All operations are performed through the GitHub API.

+- **Status Visibility**
+  The status bar reflects current state (synced, ahead, behind, diverged, syncing, etc.).

+- **Ignore Rules**
+  Exclude files or folders from syncing using patterns.

+---

+## Important Note

+This plugin has been tested across multiple devices and typical workflows.
+As with any sync system, edge cases may occur in more complex scenarios.

+It is recommended to keep backups of your vault.

+If you encounter any issues, please open a GitHub issue with as much detail as possible.

+---

 ## Installation

-As this plugin is currently in development, it must be installed manually.
+This plugin is currently installed manually.

-1. Download the latest production build files: `main.js`, `manifest.json`, and `styles.css`.
+1. Download the latest build files:
+   - `main.js`
+   - `manifest.json`
+   - `styles.css`

-2. Navigate to your Obsidian vault directory.
+2. Open your vault folder.

-3. Open the hidden `.obsidian/plugins/` folder.
+3. Navigate to:
+   `.obsidian/plugins/`

-4. Create a new folder named `direct-github-sync`.
+4. Create a new folder:
+   `direct-github-sync`

-5. Place the three downloaded files into this new folder.
+5. Place the downloaded files inside it.

-6. Restart Obsidian, open **Settings > Community Plugins**, and enable "Direct GitHub Sync".
+6. Restart Obsidian and enable the plugin from:
+   **Settings → Community Plugins**

+---

 ## Configuration

-Before using the plugin, you must configure your connection settings in the plugin options.
+Before use, configure the connection inside plugin settings.

-### 1. Generating a GitHub Personal Access Token (PAT)
+### 1. Create a GitHub Personal Access Token (PAT)

-The plugin requires a GitHub PAT to authenticate and modify your repository.
-1. Log in to GitHub and navigate to **Settings > Developer settings > Personal access tokens > Tokens (classic)**.
+- Go to GitHub Settings
+- Open **Developer Settings → Personal Access Tokens → Tokens (classic)**
-2. Click **Generate new token (classic)**.
+- Generate a new token
-3. Give the token a descriptive name (e.g., "Obsidian Vault Sync").
-4. Under the "Scopes" section, check the box next to **repo** (Full control of private repositories).
+- Select scope: `repo`
-5. Generate the token and copy it immediately.
+- Copy the token

-### 2. Plugin Setup
+### 2. Configure the plugin
-Open the Direct GitHub Sync settings inside Obsidian and click **Configure Connection**.
-* **Personal Access Token:** Paste your generated token here.
-* **GitHub Username:** The account that owns the repository.
-* **Repository Name:** The name of the repository (e.g., `my-obsidian-vault`).
-If the repository is empty, the plugin will initialize it automatically.
-* **Branch:** The target branch (defaults to `main`).

-Click **Save Connection Settings** and then **Test Connection** to ensure everything is routed correctly.
+Inside Obsidian:

+- Open plugin settings
+- Enter:
+  - Personal Access Token
+  - GitHub username
+  - Repository name
+  - Branch (default: `main`)

+Save settings and test the connection.

+---

 ## Usage

-You can trigger actions using the Obsidian Command Palette (Ctrl+P / Cmd+P) or the ribbon icons on the left sidebar.
+You can trigger actions from:

-* **Sync Vault:** Performs a full bidirectional sync.
-Downloads remote changes, uploads local changes, and prompts you to resolve any conflicts.
-* **Push to GitHub:** Uploads local changes only.
-If the remote repository has newer commits, the plugin will warn you before allowing a force-push.
-* **Pull from GitHub:** Downloads remote changes only.
-The plugin will protect any files that have unpushed local edits from being overwritten.
+- Command Palette (`Ctrl+P` / `Cmd+P`)
+- Ribbon icons

+---

+### Push to GitHub

+Uploads local changes.

+- Warns if remote has newer commits
+- Allows controlled overwrite when explicitly confirmed

+---

+### Pull from GitHub

+Downloads remote changes.

+- Protects local modifications
+- Detects conflicts before applying changes

+---

-### Smart Sync
+### Conflict Handling

-If enabled in the settings, Smart Sync will monitor your vault for changes.
-After a specified period of inactivity (e.g., 5 minutes), it will silently check if a sync is necessary and execute it in the background.
-If a conflict is detected during a background sync, it will pause and notify you via the status bar to manually resolve it.
+If both local and remote have changes:

+- The plugin pauses
+- A resolution dialog appears
+- You choose how to proceed

+No automatic merging is performed.

+---

 ## Limitations

-* **File Size Limit:** Due to GitHub REST API limitations, individual files larger than 50MB cannot be synced and will be automatically skipped.
-* **Large Repositories:** While the plugin can handle standard vaults easily, repositories with over 100,000 files may experience tree truncation from the GitHub API.
+- **File Size Limit**
+  Files larger than 50MB are skipped due to GitHub API limits.

+- **Very Large Vaults**
+  Extremely large repositories may encounter API limitations (e.g., truncated trees).

+---

-## Development
+## Planned Improvements

-If you wish to modify the source code, the project is structured modularly and bundled using `esbuild`.

-### Setup
-1. Clone the repository to a local development folder.
-2. Run `npm install` to install development dependencies.

-### Build Commands
-* `npm run dev`: Starts `esbuild` in watch mode.
-Any changes saved to the `src/` directory will automatically recompile into the root `main.js` file.
-* `npm run build`: Compiles a minified, production-ready `main.js` file for distribution.
+The following features are planned but not part of the current release:

+- **Smart Sync**
+  A coordination layer that can decide when push or pull is safe to execute automatically.

+- **Vault History / Time Travel**
+  A user-friendly way to navigate and restore previous states using Git history.

+These will be built on top of the current manual system once it is fully stabilized.

+---

-## Support this Project by donating
+## Support

 <div align="center">
   <a href="https://ko-fi.com/xensenx" target="_blank">